NSCDC Intensifies Digital Transformation, Trains Officers on Research, Operational Excellence

 Also speaking, Head of the Critical Thinking, Research and Innovation Unit, Dr. Ogunshola Folashade, emphasized the importance of combining field expertise with critical thinking in addressing contemporary security challenges.

-She explained that the workshop would focus on implementation strategies for operational deliverables, research methodology, strategic communication, advanced report writing and institutional best practices.
+She explained the workshop would focus on implementation strategies for operational deliverables, research methodology, strategic communication, advanced report writing, and institutional best practices.

 A major highlight of the event was the induction and administration of the Oath of Allegiance to newly appointed Critical Thinking, Research and Innovation desk officers.